ranrandy/L-system/README.md

         - $|$, rotate around $U$ for $180$ degree
     - #### Sample 3D non-parametric trees outputs
         <b style="color:red">IMPORTANT: All the 3D rotations here refer to rotations relative to the current Heading (H), Left (L), and Up (U) directions, but not fixed coordinates like in the traditional yaw, roll, and pitch rotations.</b><br>
         For simplicity, we only do a orthogonal projection of the 3D tree onto the xy plane.
-Parameters refer to Fogure 1.25 in Sec 1.6.3 Bracketed OL-systems (p.26) in [1].
+Parameters refer to Figure 1.25 in Sec 1.6.3 Bracketed OL-systems (p.26) in [1].
 <div align="center">
 <img src="outputs/l_system_tree_3d_Figure_1_25.png" alt="(a)" width="500">
 </div>